borntofrappe/the-nature-of-code/README.md

 - the population includes a variable `lifespan` to terminate the current generation after a brief amount of time; the idea is to have a new generation spawn when the timer reaches this variable, after evaluating the current generation for the most fit flow field

-- the logic of the `DNA` is included directly in the `Vehicle` entity; this is where the program computes the fitness value and where a child inherits from the two parent instances
+- the logic of the `DNA` is included directly in the `Vehicle` entity; this is where the program computes the fitness value and where a child inherits from the two parent instances.
+The DNA is essentially represented by information stored in the field property

 <!--
 - iterative selection where the genes are mapped to different features of a design and the fitness value is weighed by the amount of time devoted to each dna (mouseover)